 King's InterHigh is part of the Inspired Education Group and has operated for over 18 years.
 The school offers the British curriculum from primary through sixth form, with International GCSEs, A Levels, and the IB Diploma available at the senior level.
 It is accredited by the UK Department for Education.

 Lessons are delivered live by qualified UK teachers, with recordings available for students in non-UK time zones.
-The school offers timetabled classes across UK, Middle East, and Southeast Asia time zones.
-Subject choice is extensive, with a wide range of GCSE and A Level options.
+The school runs timetabled classes across UK, Middle East, and Southeast Asia time zones, and subject choice at GCSE and A Level is extensive.

 Wolsey Hall Oxford

 Wolsey Hall Oxford is one of the oldest distance-learning providers, operating since 1894.
-The school offers self-paced study programmes for primary, secondary (International GCSE), and A Level students.
-It partners with Cambridge Assessment International Education for its qualifications.
+The school offers self-paced study programmes for primary, secondary (International GCSE), and A Level students, partnering with Cambridge Assessment International Education for its qualifications.

-The model is entirely self-paced — there are no live lessons.
+The model is entirely self-paced; there are no live lessons.
 Students receive structured course materials, regular assignments marked by qualified tutors, and ongoing academic support.
-This makes Wolsey Hall particularly suitable for families who need complete schedule flexibility, such as those with children in competitive sport, performing arts, or frequent travel.
+Wolsey Hall suits families needing complete schedule flexibility: children in competitive sport, performing arts, or families that travel often.

-Best for: Self-motivated learners, travelling families, students who thrive with independent study, families seeking a heritage institution.
+Best for: Self-motivated learners, travelling families, students who thrive on independent study, and families seeking a heritage institution.

 Cambridge Home School Online